 A weekend in Pacchanta: A remote town in Cusco

-If you cannot take a week from your volunteer project, then you can spend a weekend there, hike throug the seven lakes that this area has and then enjoy some hot springs.
+Pacchanta, the last town you see before you head for the Ausangate trek but it is worth visiting for those who don’t have time for the the full trek.
+It is a very small community located near the base of the Ausangate glacier.
+If you cannot take a week from your volunteer project, then you can spend a weekend there, hike throug the seven lakes that the area is famous for and even enjoy some hot springs.

 Do you want to know how to get there?
 Keep reading!